DesignyourCode/gulp-boilerplate/README.md

 3. `bourbon install`
 4. You will need to `@import bourbon/bourbon';` in your SCSS file.

-## @TODO

-1. Enable watch for new files
-2. Handle watch when files are deleted

 ## Contributing

 This format might not cover everyones requirements.
 If you think something could be improved feel free to fork and submit a pull request.